 - Diversify Content Delivery – Your content should position you as an expert in your field.
 Whether that’s white papers, blogs, video, case studies, etc. you should show your potential customers why they want to connect and do business with you.
 Push this content out in newsletters, social media (especially LinkedIn), trade magazines, or anywhere else that makes sense.
 If posting online, make sure you link back to your website.
 Everything you’re creating should live on the website and be linked to it.

 - Fish Where The Fishes Are – You won’t get any leads where people aren’t congregating.
 For B2B sales and marketing, that’s LinkedIn.
 Join relevant groups, post content your audience wants to consume and interact with that audience.
+You can also automate LinkedIn messages to your choice, so you don’t get muddled in the outflow of messages.

 - Think Visual – Images and videos are gaining more and more traction online, including LinkedIn.
 Figure out how to turn your industry into a video or image and share it with your network.